scrapinghub/frontera/docs/source/topics/production-broad-crawling.rst

 processing content for example) then 1 strategy worker per 15 spider instances could be enough.

 Your spider log stream should have as much partitions as *strategy workers* you need.
-Each strategy worker is assigned to specific partition using option :setting:`SCORING_PARTITION_ID`.
+Each strategy worker is assigned to specific partition using command line option ``--partition-id`` or :setting:`SCORING_PARTITION_ID` config setting.

 Your spider feed stream, containing new batches should have as much partitions as *spiders* you will have in your cluster.